Julia Jose

 prof_pic.jpg

-I am a Computer Science Ph.D. candidate at New York University.
+I am a Computer Science Ph.D. candidate at New York University, advised by Rachel Greenstadt.
 My interests broadly lie in the application of natural language processing and deep learning methodologies to address privacy issues online.
-Currently, my research revolves around examining social media platforms to understand the presence of misinformation, conspiratorial content, extremism, and hate speech.
+Currently, I’m studying social media platforms to understand the presence of misinformation, conspiratorial content, extremism, and hate speech.

 During the early part of my career, I worked as a Research and Development Intern for Qatar Computing Research Institute.
 I rotated within three of their departments – Arabic Language Technologies, Social Computing, and Visualization.